zhaoyuzhi/RAW2RGB-GAN/README.md

 # Saiency Map-aided GAN for RAW2RGB Mapping

-The PyTorch implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping in `2019 IEEE ICCV Workshop in Advanced Image Manipulation (AIM)`.
+The PyTorch implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping.

 ## 1 Implementations